2019 Campeón de Campeones

-The 2019 Campeón de Campeones was the 47th edition of the Campeón de Campeones, an annual football super cup match, and the 46th held in the professional era of Mexican football.
+The 2019 Campeón de Campeones was the 47th edition of the Campeón de Campeones, an annual football super cup match.
+(Note: The edition number was calculated based on figures provided by Goal.com, with the first Campeón de Campeones having been held in 1941–42.)
 It took place on 14 July 2019 between América, the Apertura 2018 champion, and Tigres UANL, the Clausura 2019 champion, at the Dignity Health Sports Park (formerly known as the StubHub Center) in Carson, California, hosting for the fourth consecutive year.
 Like previous editions, the Campeón de Campeones was contested at a neutral venue in the United States and paired with the 2019 Supercopa MX.

 América won the match 6–5 on penalties after a 0–0 draw to secure their sixth Campeón de Campeones title and qualified for the 2019 Campeones Cup, facing the MLS Cup 2018 champions Atlanta United on 14 August 2019 at Mercedes-Benz Stadium in Atlanta, Georgia.